Dear Senior Medical Student:

-Upon competition of their training, our physicians will not only have a solid clinical foundation, but also have the tools to thrive within the constantly evolving landscape of medicine.
+Upon completion of their training, our physicians will not only have a solid clinical foundation, but also have the tools to thrive within the constantly evolving landscape of medicine.
 The days of one-size-fits-all education have passed.
 Divergent and wide-ranging career paths including outpatient primary care or specialty practice, hospital medicine, clinical and translational research, and global health, all require focused attention during training.

 We have created numerous programs within our residency program to allow physicians-in-training to shape a learning experience tailored to their own individual career plans.
-In addition to our various tracks detailed in the Education Tracks of this website there are many opportunities through research, elective selection and other activities for residents to pursue their interests.
+In addition to our various tracks detailed in the Education Tracks of this brochure, there are many opportunities through research, elective selection and other activities for residents to pursue their interests.

-The Internal Medicine Training Program, with its strong emphasis on clinical experience in diverse settings includes three different hospitals.
-Approximately two-thirds of our residents’ training is spent at Mount Sinai Hospital - a facility that provides tertiary care to patients referred for the diagnosis and treatment of uniquely complex medical problems as well as primary and secondary care for the people of the Upper East Side and East Harlem communities.
+The Internal Medicine Training Program, with its strong emphasis on clinical experience in diverse settings, includes three different primary hospitals.
+Approximately two-thirds of our residents’ training is spent at The Mount Sinai Hospital.
+This facility provides tertiary care to patients referred for the diagnosis and treatment of uniquely complex medical problems as well as primary and secondary care for the people of the Upper East Side and East Harlem communities.
 One-third of the residency is spent off-campus at the James J. Peters Veterans’ Affairs Medical Center in the Bronx and the Elmhurst Hospital Center in Queens.
 By rotating through these three facilities, our residents are exposed to both unique patient populations and complex cases that many trainees don’t see until well into their post-graduate education.
+In addition, our residents will have the added benefit of being part of the newly formed Mount Sinai Health System, which provides them with increased opportunities for training at locations throughout New York City.